-- Arguably the reason why there are so many love songs in the first place.
+- The reason why there are so many love songs in the first place.

-- The Dating Sim genre arguably exists because of this wish.
+- The Dating Sim genre exists because people want eros.

 - May from Guilty Gear.
 Her sole motivation is winning Johnny's love.

-- Squall from Final Fantasy VIII without really knowing it at first.
+- Squall from Final Fantasy VIII without really knowing it at first, towards Rinoa.

-- In World of Warcraft lore, the succubi seem to be motivated by this, given the alarming frequency of succubi falling in love with their summoners and becoming insanely possessive of them.
+- In World of Warcraft lore, the succubi seem to be motivated by this; there's an alarming frequency of succubi falling in love with their summoners and becoming insanely possessive of them.

 - In Neon Genesis Evangelion, Kaworu Nagisa sacrificed himself in order to ensure Shinji's survival and that of humanity at large, despite the fact that Kaworu could have easily destroyed all mankind in a third impact for his kind to reign supreme.
 For his selfless love, Shinji (who was in desperate need of this kind of love) was heartbroken when he had to kill his friend.